ondrabus/kontent-delivery-sdk-swift/README.md

 ## License

-Kentico Kontent Delivery SDK is available under the MIT license.
+Kontent Delivery SDK is available under the MIT license.
 See the LICENSE file for more information.